McGillX/mcgillx-how-to/docs/mdfiles/creating_course_discussion_threads.md

 ### On the Studio Page:

-1. click edit on the component which contains the “here” hyperlink
+1. Click edit on the component which contains the “here” hyperlink
 2. In the window that opens edit the html
-3. find the href=””
+3. Find the href=””
 4. href = “Paste Url for Discussion Post Here”
 5. Click save
 6. Click Publish